 My easy flaky dessert recipe is similar to the German Blätterteig or a French Puff Pastry.
 But, it's so much simpler to make.
 AND, it tastes so-o-o good!
 This simple dessert is just layers of unsalted soda crackers (saltines), pudding, and Cool Whip.
 It sounds strange, but this quick, easy dessert recipe always brings rave reviews.
 I'm almost embarrassed to share this as something I would make ... but, it's SO good!

-I'll tell you ... when you try my easy flaky dessert recipe, you'll be absolutely amazed.
+I'll tell you ... when you try this easy flaky dessert recipe, you'll be absolutely amazed.
+It's origins are unknown.
+What is known is ... that it's really good!
+And, it's so easy to make together with young children.

 Among the many Cool Whip recipes, this one has a secret.
 The secret is "time".
 Yes, time.
 You see, it takes a bit of time to transform the soda crackers into flaky pastry.